Sidney Bazett-Jones House, 1939

 101 Reservoir Road

 The house is a private home and not open for tours.
-You can drive by, but because of its location on a hillside and surrounding vegetation, it's nearly impossible to see more of it than what was captured in these photographs.
+You can drive by, but because of its location on a hillside and surrounding vegetation, it's nearly impossible to see more of it than what was captured in the photographs above.
+Google's satellite view can give you an idea of the general layout from above.

 More of the Wright Sites